Treatment of Stage IV- Metastatic or Recurrent Colon Cancer

 The major research focus in advanced colon cancer is the identification of additional cancer driving mutations as targets for precision cancer medicines and the development of immunotherapy treatment strategies.

-Precision cancer medicine uses targeted drugs and immunotherapies engineered to directly attack the cancer cells with specific abnormalities, leaving normal cells largely unharmed.
-New precision medicines are being developed for the treatment of colon cancer and patients make sure their cancer undergoes genomic profiling.
-This can also be accomplished with blood testing using a "liquid biopsy" if tissue is not available.
+Precision cancer medicine uses targeted drugs and immunotherapies engineered to directly attack colon cancer cells with specific abnormalities, leaving normal cells largely unharmed.
+Development of precision medicines are for the treatment of colon cancer is ongoing and these novel medicines are first utilized patients with recurrent cancers and once proven effective they become available through clinical trials for treatment of earlier stage disease.
+All patients need to make sure their cancer undergoes genomic profiling.
+This can also be accomplished with a tissue sample and in blood using a "liquid biopsy" if tissue is not available.

 COLOMATE: Using a Liquid Biopsy in CRC to Select a Molecularly Targeted Therapy.